 Yes, aides are some of the most unskilled and lowest-paid positions available in a school.
 And yet they are a position that can have the most direct contact and impact on our kids.
 As an aside, I think we should value these folks more and pay them more, but I could rant about that all day.

 I always prefer to stay child focused and use the IEP process.
 I don’t think I’ve ever seen a successful resolution to a problem by finger-pointing and questioning qualifications.
 If I end up in Due Process and asking for comp ed, it’s my attorney’s job to question their qualifications, not mine.
 So, let’s move on.

 Per IDEA and case law, your district is required to give your child specifically designed instruction (SDIs) that helps them meet their goals, which are designed based on their areas of need.
-And, those SDIs, whatever they may be, are to be evidence-based and implemented with fidelity.
+And, those SDIs, whatever they may be, are to be research-based and implemented with fidelity.
 Whew, that’s a mouthful!
 But it’s so important!

-Evidence-based means that enough research has been done that we have the evidence to know that this program works.
-But if you are not going to implement the program with fidelity, all that evidence goes out the window.
+Research-based means: founded on an accumulation of facts that have been obtained by research.
+But if you are not going to implement the program with fidelity, all that research goes out the window.
 After all, they don’t take data on what happens if people half-ass the program, right?

 If you cannot find the protocols, look for an 800 number or email and contact them and ask.
 Or, ask your school.
 You want to make sure that your child is receiving the curriculum with fidelity.
 Otherwise, it’s worthless.